roopam100/cp4i-ipost-cpc-pot/Messaging/MQ-labs/envsetup/mq_cp4i_pot_envsetup.md

 	Enter the value from the *host:* field in the *Host name of IP address*.
 This was the URL of the *Router Canonical Host* from the route.
 	Enter **443** for the *Port number*.
 	Enter your SVRCONN channel name in the *Server-connection channel* field.

-	Click the checkbox for Multi-instance queue manager.
+	**Note** for the uniform cluster lab do not click the checkbox for Multi-instance queue manager.
-	Enter the same details for the second instance.

 	Click *Next* three times.

 	![](./images///image138.png)